 Thanks!
 I Will do definitely look into this.

-Same question here for city of Boulder, CO.
+Same question here for my home town of never never land.
 I’m renting out private bed/bath with 3 person max occupancy.
 I’m always living in the house.
 I’ve read city guidelines, but it is not clear whether I need a permit for this or only if I need a permit if I’m renting the whole property and will not be occupying it.
 I guess I’m going to have to call the city, but don’t want to call attention to myself unnecessarily.
 I’ve noticed other properties in my area posting their license numbers, (how to even enter this number?
 With the way my rental is defined it does not seem to be an airbnb option in “listing” categories) but these are for stand alone full rental properties that are not owner occupied while guests are staying.

 I think you are right, your city is the only one who can clarify for you, if the guidelines are unclear.
 If you are intending to abide by any regulations the city has in place, then there shouldn’t be any issue with you contacting them.